saucelabs/sauce-docs/docs/api-testing/use-cases/fact.md

 ## Disabling Email Notifications

-The **Fact** component is also usable for disabling email notifications:
+The **Fact** component can also be used to disable email notifications:

 ```yaml
   - id: fact